DVD Movie Guide @ dvdmg.com

 The archival footage included in this piece is incredible and alone, is worth the price of admission.
 However, we get a great documentary to boot and ultimately, Remembering was a great way to revisit a classic film.

 As I mentioned earlier, Paramount went through great pains in restoring the print for Roman Holiday and that’s covered in a nice little supplement entitled Restoring Roman Holiday (6:51).
-This extra, via interviews with some Paramount execs and department heads, shows us all of the work that went in to restoring this film for the DVD-viewing consumer and at the same time, lets us in on the sad state of the original print before it went through Paramount’s fine restorative efforts.
-A really cool extra to check out and one that demands huge kudos for Paramount for going to all the trouble of restoring the print.
+Via interviews with some Paramount execs and department heads, the piece shows us all of the work that went in to restoring this film for the DVD.
+This provides a good look at the efforts put into the restoration.

-Following, we find a nice feature on Edith Head, the costume designer for Roman Holiday and other classic films such as To Catch A Thief, Funny Face, White Christmas and A Place in the Sun.
-Entitled Edith Head - The Paramount Years (13:42), we become privy to archival clips, footage, and photos that chronicle the career of Head and via interviews with David Chierichetti (Biographer), Tzetzi Ganey (Costume Designer), Bob Mackie (Fashion Designer), and Rosemary Clooney (Actress), we learn quite a bit about the 60-year career of this incredible costume designer.
+Next we find a nice feature on Edith Head, the costume designer for Roman Holiday and other classic films such as To Catch A Thief, Funny Face, White Christmas and A Place in the Sun.
+Entitled Edith Head - The Paramount Years (13:42), we chronicle the career of Head via interviews with David Chierichetti (Biographer), Tzetzi Ganey (Costume Designer), Bob Mackie (Fashion Designer), and Rosemary Clooney (Actress).
+Across this show, we learn quite a bit about the 60-year career of this incredible costume designer.

 The DVD for Roman Holiday also includes some of the original Trailers for the film.
-We get a “Teaser Trailer” (My God!
-Hepburn is so hot!), a “Theatrical Trailer” that runs for around 2-minutes, and a “Re-Release Trailer” that ran for the film when it made another theatrical run during the peak of Hepburn’s career back in the 1960’s.
-All of the trailers are black and white and are presented in fullscreen with monaural sound.
+We get a “Teaser Trailer” and a “Theatrical Trailer”.
+We also find a “Re-Release Trailer” that ran for the film when it made another theatrical run during the peak of Hepburn’s career back in the 1960’s

 Paramount, not known for putting out any sort of memorable ’Special Edition’, has done a really nice job with the DVD for Roman Holiday.
 The DVD is priced right, contains some memorable extras, has received a marvelous new transfer, and contains a classic film to boot.
 Highly recommended.